XuehaiPan/nvitop/README.md

                         Use ASCII characters only, which is useful for terminals without Unicode support.

 coloring:
+  --colorful            Use gradient colors to get spectrum-like bar charts.
+This option is only available
+                        when the terminal supports 256 colors.
+You may need to set environment variable `TERM="xterm-256color"`.
+Note that the terminal multiplexer, such as `tmux`, may override the `TREM` variable.
   --force-color         Force colorize even when `stdout` is not a TTY terminal.
   --light               Tweak visual results for light theme terminals in monitor mode.
                         Set variable `NVITOP_MONITOR_THEME="light"` on light terminals for convenience.